Kavya-2025-DevOps/1_Linux_Prep/All_above_100.md

 31.What is the purpose of the kill command?
 32.How do you change a process's priority in Linux?
 33.What is the difference between nice and renice?
 34.How do you check CPU and memory usage?
 Follow on Linkedin @JatinBansalDevops

 35.How do you check open ports in Linux?
 36.What is the difference between df and du commands?
 37.How do you monitor real-time logs in Linux?
 38.How do you find which process is using a particular port?
 39.How do you check system logs in Linux?
 40.What is the dmesg command used for?
 41.What is the difference between ps, top, and htop?

-42.Advanced Linux Questions:
+Advanced Linux Questions:

 43.What are the different types of process states in Linux?
 44.How do you check environment variables in Linux?
 45.How do you permanently set an environment variable?